SahilChand1104/Racoon-Rush/README.md

 mvn clean package
 java -cp target/RaccoonRush-1.0-SNAPSHOT.jar RaccoonRush.game.Main
 ```
+For reference, the newly compiled and packaged jar file will be located in `${basedir}/target`.

 ## Test
 To run the unit and integration tests for the game, use the following: